InnoDB Lock Modes

 Locks are also required for auto-increments - see AUTO_INCREMENT handling in XtraDB/InnoDB.

-REPEATABLE READ, a method called gap locking is used.
+REPEATABLE READ, and, until MariaDB 10.4, the default setting of the innodb_locks_unsafe_for_binlog variable, a method called gap locking is used.
 When InnoDB sets a shared or exclusive lock on a record, it's actually on the index record.
 Records will have an internal InnoDB index even if they don't have a unique index defined.
 At the same time, a lock is held on the gap before the index record, so that another transaction cannot insert a new index record in the gap between the record and the preceding record.

 The gap can be a single index value, multiple index values, or not exist at all depending on the contents of the index.